-

 Even the most seasoned marketing professionals might ask this question (after pretending they understand…or giving a little side-eye).

-Truth is, a product marketing plan and a go-to-market strategy are two very different approaches to a product launch.
+Truth is, a product marketing plan and a go-to-market strategy are two very distinct approaches to a product launch, but they work hand-in-hand for a successful rollout.

 Businesses create a go-to-market strategy or GTM plan to minimize potential risks and boost potential success when preparing to launch a product.

 But what is a GTM plan, exactly?
 And why is this type of strategy important?
-You'll learn what it is and why it's important, how to create a go-to-market strategy, why researching your target audience is so important, and how to choose your MVMs (Most Valuable Marketers) when assembling your go-to-market strategy team.
+In this blog, you'll learn what it is and why it's important, how to create an effective GTM strategy, why researching your target audience is so important, and how to choose your MVMs (Most Valuable Marketers) when assembling your go-to-market strategy team.

 What is a go-to-market strategy?

-• A strong, yet flexible strategy for sales and distribution
+A strong, yet flexible strategy for the sales cycle

 So, what wouldn't be considered a go-to-market strategy?